Optimize E-Commerce Last-Mile Delivery with Python

 • What could be the results with higher capacity (boxes) per driver?

-• What could be the results if we have a weight or volume constraint?
+• What would the results be if we had a weight or volume constraint?

 I let you test it and share your results (or questions) in the comment area.